 Angry IP Scanner allows you to not only scan a network for all hosts, you can also identify open ports to find security holes and identify Mac addresses and host names.
 This tool is very handy for finding what machine is using the same host name or IP address on your network.
-You can download Angry IP Scanner from here.

 You can simply copy the EXE file out of the zip to your memory stick and run it.
 Once you run it you will see this screen that allows you to specify what you want to scan for.
 You can also customize the fields it grabs when it scans such as Host name, IP, net bios info, TTL, web port detected and much more.

 Your machine’s name and IP address will automatically appear in the fields as you can see above.
 You can modify them to suit your needs.
 I ran a scan on my local subnet and returned the following information: